 |A good sturdy basic peanut butter cookie.|

 My Favorite Peanut Butter CookiesI love peanut butter cookies and every once in awhile I get a craving for some.
-I can say two things for sure - that I do not like the 3 ingredient, flourless peanut butter cookie recipes, and I have to have the right balance between the sweetness and the nuttiness, and not too much of the one or the other.
+I can say two things for sure - that I do not like the 3 ingredient, flourless peanut butter cookie recipes, though I've included that one for those of you who do.
+We used to make those back in my low carb days, using Splenda.
+Second, I have to have the right balance between the sweetness and the nuttiness, and not too much of the one or the other.
 I really like this recipe because it seems to have a nice mix of the two.

 Now... you are supposed to press the traditional crosshatching into the top of each cookie with the floured tines of a fork as you flatten it, and this is a very soft dough that requires chill time, several hours or even overnight is better - just to be able to roll them into balls.
 I have been known to use a cookie scoop when I'm in the midst of a craving for them and just leave them in rounded balls, and they turn out pretty good that way.

 To avoid having flat crisp cookies that spread too much, these cookies do benefit when given that time to chill though, and even better when after you roll them into balls, you give them another chill before adding the crosshatch markings and baking them.
 They also do better when cooked directly on an ungreased basic cookie sheet - no silpat, no parchment, no air bake pans - retaining their chew and spreading much less, and be sure to use a fresh, cool baking sheet for each new batch.
 A warm sheet will cause the cookie to spread too early.

 Here's how to make them.

 Recipe: My Favorite Peanut Butter Cookies©From the Kitchen of Deep South Dish